Communications and Media Studies

 Monash Media Lab

-Monash Media, Film and Journalism students have a professional media environment right on campus - the Monash Media Lab, a spectacular state-of-the art facility which boasts:
+Monash Media, Film and Journalism students have a professional media environment right on campus - the Monash Media Lab, a facility consisting of:

 - two radio and sound production studios with a control-room/audio production and teaching suites;